gratraw/three-blog-posts-in-cards/README.md

 * HTML

 ## Run
-To run this project please run index.html in your browse
+To run this project please run index.html in your browser